illwieckz/netradiant-cleanup-diff/README.md

 What's this?
 ------------

-This is a tool to check Melanosuchus's clean-up branch lost nothing useful.
+This is a tool to be sure Melanosuchus's clean-up branch lost nothing useful.

 It's cloning the netradiant repository before and after clean-up, then adds an option to CMakeLists to keep preprocessed files,